eda-ricercatore/gulyas-scripts/notes/deadlines.md

 + IEEE Transactions on Signal and Information Processing over Networks
 + IEEE Transactions on Multimedia
 + IEEE Transactions on Information Theory
++ IEEE Communications Surveys & Tutorials
++ IEEE Transactions on Cognitive Communications and Networking (TCCN)
++ IEEE Transactions on Communications
++ IEEE Transactions on Green Communications and Networking (TGCN)
++ IEEE Transactions on Molecular, Biological and Multi-scale Communications (TMBMC)
++ IEEE Transactions on Network and Service Management (IEEE TNSM)
++ IEEE Transactions on Wireless Communications
++ IEEE/ACM Transactions on Networking
++ IEEE/OSA Journal of Optical Communications and Networking
++ IEEE Internet of Things Journal
++ IEEE Journal of Biomedical and Health Informatics (J-BHI)
++ ***IEEE Transactions on Network Science and Engineering (TNSE)***
++ IEEE Transactions on Cloud Computing
++ IEEE Transactions on Smart Grid
++ IEEE Transactions on Mobile Computing (TMC)
++ IEEE/OSA Journal of Lightwave Technology

 #	Author Information